I CAN'T LOGIN TO MY CUSTOMER ACCOUNT- HELP?!

 WHERE DO THE PROFITS GO?

 I currently have an agreement to give 50% of net profits (the money remaining after all the expenses of running a business have been taken care of) to One Girl, please refer to the Giving page on this website for more info about why I have chosen to partner with them.
-Throughout the year, I also match pad donations to the Asylum Seeker Resource Centre, Share the Dignity and Essentials 4 Women SA, depending on their supply levels.
+Throughout the year, I also match pad donations to the Asylum Seeker Resource Centre, Share the Dignity, Essentials 4 Women SA and the Rough Period depending on their supply levels.
 If their levels are low, I encourage people to donate.

 WHERE CAN I BUY TSUNO?